oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

  - Scratch, and Preferences
  - passing arguments to Pkg.test

+### BinaryBuilder, Artifacts, Yggdasil and jll packages.

+This story was beginning to be told around julia 1.0 time, but it wasn't really complete nor built into Pkg until Julia 1.3.

+You can read the documentation on [Artifacts](https://julialang.github.io/Pkg.jl/v1/artifacts/), [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl), and [Yggdasil](https://github.com/JuliaPackaging/Yggdrasil) for full details
+TODODODODODODOD

 ### Temporary Environments
 Julia 1.5 added `pkg> activate --temp` which will create and activate a temporary environment.
 This environment is deleted when Julia is exited.